philj404/ArduinoCPUmeter/README.md

 ```

 ### Simple access to summaries
-Some people may want to format their own summary.
+Some people may want to format their own summary, or route it to a bar graph, etc..
 Here are some helper methods.

 ```int meter.getPercentLoad()``` returns the most recent percent CPU load measurment.